kalessil/kalessil-production-dependencies-guard/README.md

 - `check-description` enables description and keywords analysis (searches `debug`), allowing to detect custom dev-packages
 - `check-abandoned` enables abandoned packages checking
 - `check-license` enables license checking (packages must provide license information)
+- `dev-version` enables package version checking, and will reject any packages with a dev version (e.g. `dev-XXX as 1.2.3`)
 - `accept-license:...` specifies which licenses should be accepted (if the setting omitted, any license incl. proprietary)

 # Usage